HaMinsara, also known as The Carpentry or The Sawmill, allows seeing a unique phenomenon inside Makhtesh Ramon.

 This circular route takes about half an hour.
 HaMinsara is a competently open place, i.e., free entry and no visiting hours.
-But, keep in mind there is no artificial light, which means that visiting during the daytime is recommended.
+But, keep in mind there is no artificial light, so visit only during the daytime.

 If you are in the area, it is worth a visit.
 This lovely short trail allows seeing an interesting phenomenon.
 And if you are looking for nearby attractions, check out Mitzpe Ramon and Makhtesh Ramon.

 That’s all for today, and I’ll see you in future travels!